-- l.
-Issue of equity shares with differential rights as to dividend, voting or otherwise. - 2.
-Issue of Shares (including Sweat Equity Shares) to employees of the Company under any Scheme. - 3.
-Voting rights which are not directly exercised by the employees in respect of shares for the subscription / purchase of which loan was given by the Company (as there is no scheme pursuant to which such persons can beneficially hold shares as envisaged under section 67(3)(c) of the Companies Act, 2013).
+- 1. Issue of equity shares with differential rights as to dividend, voting or otherwise. - 2. - 3. beneficially hold shares as envisaged under section 67(3)(c) of the Companies Act, 2013).

-28. DIRECTOR'S RESPONSIBILITY STATEMENT:
+28. DIRECTOR'S RESPONSIBILITY STATEMENT :

 To the best of their knowledge and belief and according to the information and explanations obtained by them, your Directors make the following statements in terms of Section 134(3)(c) of the Companies Act, 2013: